dmonopoly/writeart/README.md

 ## More in depth
 You can delete the build/ directory and recreate it from scratch.

-Building the project from scratch:
+Building the project from scratch (Mac only):

 	mkdir build
 	cd build